cameronlanders/reposync/ReadMe.md

 - `Readme.md` - This file

 ## How To Use Reposync
-Reposync is a command-line utility.
-You can run it manually and specify the required parameters, or you can build a command line into a Windows Scheduled Task to update a given Github repository in a scheduled, automated fashion.
-Reposync was created for the purpose of doing the later.
+Reposync (reposync.exe) is a Windows command-line utility.
+You can run it manually and specify the required parameters, or you can build a command line into a Windows Scheduled Task to update a given Github repository in a scheduled, automated fashion as mentioned above.
+Reposync was created for the purpose of automation.

 The command line consists of the program name (reposync.exe) followed by two paramweters:
-- The full path to the target (local) Github repository root folder on disk. (the where the hidden folder `.git` is located).
+- The full local path to the target Github repository (the root folder where `.git` resides).
 - The name of the target branch on GitHub where you want to commit your changes.

 ## Example:
-`reposync.exe "c:\test" "main"`
+## `reposync.exe "c:\myapp" "main"`

-The above command would execute reposync.exe and pass in `c:\test` as the path to the target repository folder, and `main` would be used as the name of the target branch for the commit in the online GitHub repository.
+Make sure to include the quotes around each parameter as shown.
+The above command would execute reposync.exe and pass in `c:\myapp` as the path to the target repository folder, and `main` would be used as the name of the target branch for the commit in the online GitHub repository.

 ## Calling Reposync From A Windows Scheduled Task